FreeRTOS/FreeRTOS-Kernel/MISRA.md

 - MISRA C:2012 Rule 8.6: An identifier with external linkage shall have exactly one external definition.
         This rule requires an identifier should not have multiple definitions or no definition.
 Otherwise, the behavior is undefined.
-FreeRTOS hook function is defined in user application if enabled in FreeRTOSConfig.h.
-This is a false-positive.
+FreeRTOS hook functions are defined in user application if corresponding config is enabled in FreeRTOSConfig.h, so it is a false positive.

 ### MISRA configuration